openwrt/packages/net/unbound/files/README.md

     default - Unbound built-in defaults

   option query_minimize '0'
     Boolean.
 Enable a minor privacy option.
 Don't let each server know the next recursion.
 Query one piece at a time.

   option query_min_strict '0'
     Boolean.
 Query minimize is best effort and will fall back to normal when it must.
 This option prevents the fall back, but less than standard name servers will fail to resolve their domains.

   option rebind_localhost '0'
     Boolean.
 Prevent loopback "127.0.0.0/8" or "::1/128" responses.
 These may used by black hole servers for good purposes like ad-blocking or parental access control.
-Obviously these responses also can be used to for bad purposes.
+Obviously these responses may be used to for bad purposes.

   option rebind_protection '1'
     Level.
 Block your local address responses from global DNS.
 A poisoned